-High temperature hydrogen attack (HTHA), also called hot hydrogen attack, is a problem which concerns steels operating at elevated temperatures (typically above 400°C) in hydrogen environments, in refinery, petrochemical and other chemical facilities and, possibly, high pressure steam boilers.
+High temperature hydrogen attack (HTHA), also called hot hydrogen attack, is a problem which concerns steels operating at elevated temperatures (typically above 400°F or 204°C) in hydrogen environments, in refinery, petrochemical and other chemical facilities and, possibly, high pressure steam boilers.
 It is not to be confused with hydrogen embrittlement or other forms of low temperature hydrogen damage.

 HTHA is the result of hydrogen dissociating and dissolving in the steel, and then reacting with the carbon in solution in the steel to form methane.
 This can result in either surface decarburisation, when the reaction mostly occurs at the surface and draws carbon from the material, or internal decarburisation when atomic hydrogen penetrates the material and reacts with carbon to form methane, which accumulates at grain boundaries and/or precipitate interfaces, and cannot diffuse out of the steel.
 This causes the fissures and cracking which are typical of HTHA.

 Surface decarburisation results in a decrease in hardness and increase in ductility of the material near the surface.
 This is usually only a minor concern for these types of application.
 However, internal decarburisation, and in particular the formation of methane and consequent development of voids, can lead to substantial deterioration of mechanical properties due to loss of carbides and formation of voids, and catastrophic failure.